-- Prepare footing surface.
+- 1. Prepare footing surface.
 Make sure the footing surface upon which the pier sits is flat and smooth.
 Before placing the pier on the footing, clean dirt, rocks, or other material off the surface of the footing.
-For cast-in-place concrete footings, if the footing surface is uneven, create a level, flat surface by placing the first block (or manufactured pier base) on a layer of premix dry sand mortar. - 2.
+For cast-in-place concrete footings, if the footing surface is uneven, create a level, flat surface by placing a treated board on the footing and mortaring on the first block (or manufactured pier base), or by placing the first block (or manufactured pier base) on a layer of premix dry sand mortar. - 2.
 Stack blocks.
 Stack concrete blocks with their hollow cells aligned vertically.
 When piers are constructed of blocks stacked side-by-side, orient each layer at right angles to the previous one (Figure 18) and plan blocks so that split caps will be perpendicular to the blocks they rest on and to the I-beam.